 Moses V. Chao, PhD

-Moses V. Chao is a professor in the departments of cell biology, physiology, and neuroscience and of psychiatry at the NYU School of Medicine, where he is also director of the NYU Medical Center neuroscience graduate program.
-His laboratory defined the genes encoding the NGF receptor, and his research interests lie in defining mechanisms used by trophic factors to change synaptic plasticity.
-Chao served as president of the Society for Neuroscience from 2011–12 and as senior editor of JNeurosci for 11 years.
-He additionally has served on scientific advisory boards for the Simons Foundation, Target ALS, the Pershing Square Sohn Cancer Research Alliance, the European Brain Research Institute, the Brain Prize Advisory Committee, the Danish Research Institute of Translational Neuroscience, the Christopher and Dana Reeve Foundation, the New York Stem Cell Foundation, and St. Jude’s Children’s Research Hospital.
-He is a AAAS Fellow as well as the recipient of a Zenith Award from the Alzheimer’s Association, an NIH Jacob Javits Neuroscience Investigator Award, a Guggenheim Fellowship, and SfN’s Julius Axelrod Prize.
-He received his BA degree from Pomona College and his PhD in biochemistry from UCLA.
+Moses V. Chao is a professor of cell biology, neuroscience and physiology, and psychiatry at the NYU School of Medicine.
+His laboratory research interests lie in defining mechanisms used by trophic factors to change synaptic plasticity.
+Chao served as senior editor of JNeurosci for eleven years and has been a member of the scientific advisory boards for the Simons Foundation, Target ALS, the Pershing Square Sohn Cancer Foundation, the European Brain Research Foundation, the Christopher and Dana Reeve Foundation, the New York State Stem Cell Council, and St. Jude’s Children’s Research Hospital.
+Chao was president of SfN in 2012.